-The relief valve (setting stamped on the central brass valve) is provided to protect the machine against pressures of over 2.5 bar g (36 PSI), and should not be adjusted in any way.
-As such, adjustment of the relief valve will invalidate the SV150 and relief valve warranty.
+The relief valve is provided to protect the machine against pressures of over 2.5 bar g (36 PSI), and should not be adjusted in any way.
+As such, adjustment of the relief valve will invalidate the SV205 and relief valve warranty.